Prakhyat2589/pokemon-listing/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
+Unit testing is done using Jest and Enzyme.\
+Test Cases are written only for App.js, getresponse.js, pokemonDetails.js.\
+Above test cases are basic and important testing for data fetching and presenting data on site.\
+Rest of the files are ignored for test and code coverage.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`